sunlightlabs/django-mediasync/README.md

 	MEDIA_URL = '/devmedia/'

 __MEDIA\_URL__ is the URL that will be used in debug mode.
-Otherwise, the __MEDIA\_URL__ will be inferred from the settings listed below.
+Otherwise, the __MEDIA\_URL__ will be loaded from the backend settings.

-The following settings must also be added:
+The following settings dict must also be added:

-	MEDIASYNC_AWS_KEY = "s3_key"
-	MEDIASYNC_AWS_SECRET = "s3_secret"
-	MEDIASYNC_AWS_BUCKET = "bucket_name"

-Optionally you may specify a key prefix:

-	MEDIASYNC_AWS_PREFIX = "key_prefix"
+	MEDIASYNC = {

-Assuming a correct DNS CNAME entry, setting __MEDIASYNC\_AWS\_BUCKET__ to __assets.sunlightlabs.com__ and __MEDIASYNC\_AWS\_PREFIX__ to __myproject/media__ would sync the media directory to http://assets.sunlightlabs.com/myproject/media/.
+		'BACKEND': 'path.to.backend',
+	}

+mediasync supports pluggable backends.
+Please see below for information on the provided backends as well as directions on implementing your own.

-By default, all files are given an expires header of 365 days after the file was synced to S3.
-You may override this value by adding __MEDIASYNC\_EXPIRATION\_DAYS__ to settings.py.
+If the client supports media expiration, all files are set to expire 365 days after the file was synced.
+You may override this value by adding __EXPIRATION\_DAYS__ to the MEDIASYNC settings dict.

-    MEDIASYNC_EXPIRATION_DAYS = 365 * 10    # expire in 10 years
+	'EXPIRATION_DAYS': 365 * 10, # expire in 10 years

-Since files are given a far future expires header, one needs a way to do "cache busting" when you want the browser to fetch new files before the expire date arrives.
-One of the best and easiest ways to accomplish this is to alter the path to the media files with some sort of version string using the key prefix setting:

-    MEDIASYNC_AWS_PREFIX = "myproject/media/v20001201"

-Given that and the above DNS CNAME example, the media directory URL would end up being http://assets.sunlightlabs.com/myproject/media/v20001201/.
-Whenever you need to update the media files, simply update the key prefix with a new versioned string.

-Amazon allows users to create DNS CNAME entries to map custom domain names to an AWS bucket.
-MEDIASYNC can be configured to use the bucket as the media URL by setting __MEDIASYNC\_BUCKET\_CNAME__ to *True*.

-	MEDIASYNC_BUCKET_CNAME = True

-Previous versions of mediasync rewrote URLs in CSS files to use the correct __MEDIA\_URL__.
-Now users are encouraged to use relative paths in their CSS so that URL rewriting is not necessary.
-URL rewriting can be enabled by setting __MEDIASYNC\_REWRITE\_CSS__ to *True*.

-	MEDIASYNC_REWRITE_CSS = True

 The media URL is selected based on the __DEBUG__ attribute in settings.py.
 When *True*, media will be served locally instead of from S3.
 Sometimes it is necessary to serve media from S3 even when __DEBUG__ is *True*.
-To force remote serving of media, set __MEDIASYNC\_SERVE\_REMOTE__ to *True*.
+To force remote serving of media, set __SERVE\_REMOTE__ to *True*.

-	MEDIASYNC_SERVE_REMOTE = True
+	'SERVE_REMOTE': True,

+#### DOCTYPE

 link and script tags are written using XHTML syntax.
-The rendering can be overridden by using the __MEDIASYNC\_DOCTYPE__ setting.
+The rendering can be overridden by using the __DOCTYPE__ setting.
 Allowed values are *'html4'*, *'html5'*, or *'xhtml'*.

-	MEDIASYNC_DOCTYPE = 'xhtml'
+	'DOCTYPE': 'xhtml',

-For each doctype, the tags are rendered:
+For each doctype, the following tags are rendered:

-__MEDIASYNC_DOCTYPE__ = "html4"
+##### html4

     <link rel="stylesheet" href="..." type="text/css" media="...">
     <script type="text/javascript" charset="utf-8" src="..."></script>

-__MEDIASYNC_DOCTYPE__ = "html5"
+##### html5

     <link rel="stylesheet" href="..." type="text/css" media="...">
     <script src="..."></script>

-__MEDIASYNC_DOCTYPE__ = "xhtml"
+##### xhtml

     <link rel="stylesheet" href="..." type="text/css" media="..." />
     <script type="text/javascript" charset="utf-8" src="..."></script>

+### Backends

+mediasync now supports pluggable backends.
+A backend is a Python module that contains a Client class that implements a mediasync-provided BaseClient class.

+#### S3

+	'BACKEND': 'mediasync.backends.s3',

+##### Settings

+The following settings are required in the mediasync settings dict.

+	'AWS_KEY': "s3_key",
+	'AWS_SECRET': "s3_secret",
+	'AWS_BUCKET': "bucket_name",

+Optionally you may specify a path prefix:

+	'AWS_PREFIX': "key_prefix",

+Assuming a correct DNS CNAME entry, setting __AWS\_BUCKET__ to __assets.sunlightlabs.com__ and __AWS\_PREFIX__ to __myproject/media__ would sync the media directory to http://assets.sunlightlabs.com/myproject/media/.

+Amazon allows users to create DNS CNAME entries to map custom domain names to an AWS bucket.
+MEDIASYNC can be configured to use the bucket as the media URL by setting __AWS\_BUCKET\_CNAME__ to *True*.

+	'AWS_BUCKET_CNAME': True,

+##### Tips

+Since files are given a far future expires header, one needs a way to do "cache busting" when you want the browser to fetch new files before the expire date arrives.
+One of the best and easiest ways to accomplish this is to alter the path to the media files with some sort of version string using the key prefix setting:

+    'AWS_PREFIX': "myproject/media/v20001201",

+Given that and the above DNS CNAME example, the media directory URL would end up being http://assets.sunlightlabs.com/myproject/media/v20001201/.
+Whenever you need to update the media files, simply update the key prefix with a new versioned string.

+#### Custom backends

+You can create a custom backend by creating a Python module containing a Client class.
+This class must inherit from mediasync.backends.BaseClient.
+Additionally, you must implement two methods:

+	def remote_media_url(self):
+	    ...

+remote\_media\_url returns the full base URL for remote media.
+This can be either a static URL or one generated from mediasync settings.

+	def put(self, filedata, content_type, remote_path, force=False):
+	    ...

+put is responsible for pushing a file to the backend storage.

+* filedata - the contents of the file
+* content\_type - the mime type of the file
+* remote\_path - the remote path (relative from remote\_media\_url) to which the file should be written
+* force - if True, write file to remote storage even if it already exists

 ### urls.py